microcks/microcks.io/content/documentation/guides/administration/organizing-repository.md

 Labels can also be used to select subsets of APIs & Services.

-Microcks does not impose any labels or way of modeling them 😉 However, for now it applies one level filtering in its UI using one `master` label you define as the most important.
-Below an example of what you've got on the UI side when defining `Domain` as the main label:
+Microcks does not impose any labels or way of modeling them 😉 However, for now, it applies one level of filtering in its UI using one `master` label you define as the most important.
+Below is an example of what you've got on the UI side when defining `Domain` as the main label:

 <div align="center">
 {{< figure src="images/documentation/organizing-services.png" alt="image" zoomable="true" width="90%" >}}
 </div>
 <br/>

-Microcks administrator can configure one label as being the main one, the `master` that will be used for first level filtering in the Services list page of the Microcks web UI.
+The Microcks administrator can configure one label as the main one, the `master` that will be used for first-level filtering in the Services list page of the Microcks web UI.

 For that, we rely on the `features.properties` configuration file found on the server side.
-Here's below the portion of `features.properties` configuration used for enabling `repository-filter` and having the results shown in the capture just above.
+Here is a portion of the `features.properties` configuration used for enabling `repository-filter` and having the results shown in the capture just above.
 You'll see that we use `domain` as the main label and that we only display `domain` and `status` labels on the Services list page:

 ```properties
 features.feature.repository-filter.enabled=true